Installation Guide for Windows

 Next Steps

-- Configure Git with your name and email (if not done already)
+- Configuring Git with your name and email

 If you have any problems with installation, let your teacher know in class.